-Plaster or Paint: Choosing the Best Way to Resurface Your Community Pool
+Plaster or Paint: Choose the Best Pool Resurface Material for Your Community Pool

 Knowing the facts can make it easier to choose the best resurfacing option for your community’s unique needs.
 To help you understand the pros and cons of plaster versus paint, we checked in with local commercial swimming pool specialists.
 A great HOA management company can also offer guidance and refer you to a dependable pool professional in your part of California.

 The real trick with plaster is preparation.
-And that’s one reason you have to make sure you’re working with a skilled plasterer who doesn’t cut corners.
+And that’s one reason you must ensure you’re working with a skilled plasterer who doesn’t cut corners.

 - It lasts.
-When done right, surfaces done with plaster last seven to 10 years.
-Adding glass beads, quartz, or pebbles can help it last even longer—up to 12 years.
+When done right, a plaster pool resurface can last up to 15 years.
+Adding glass beads, quartz, or pebbles can help it last even longer.

 - It looks nice.
-Plaster offers a number of attractive options like a polished finish and colored or exposed aggregate.
-The added elements mentioned above can also create a striking look.
+Though there are a number of attractive options available with plaster, such as polished finishes and colored or exposed aggregate.
+These added elements can also create striking looks that will make your community pool one-of-a kind.

 - It’s time-consuming to apply.
 There are several preparation steps that you simply cannot bypass if you want plaster to last, including water blasting and applying a special bonding coat.

 - It breaks down over time.
-Water does seep in—slowly—because plaster is porous.
-As a result, it does require regular maintenance.
+Because plaster is porous, water will eventually start seeping in slowly.
+As a result, plaster pool surfaces require regular maintenance.

 - It is affected by water chemistry.
-You have to be diligent about keeping the water chemistry of your pool just right.
+You must be diligent about keeping the water chemistry of your pool just right.
 Otherwise, the plaster can become mottled or turn white.

 - It comes in a variety of colors.
 Whether you want a traditional look or not, you have more choices with paint than you do with plaster.